artgon/artgon.github.com/_posts/2014-09-05-scala-case-for-correctness.md

 }
 {% endhighlight %}

-When creating a singleton in Java (without frameworks support) a [similar approach](http://en.wikipedia.org/wiki/Singleton_pattern#Eager_initialization) is required.
+When creating a singleton in Java (without framework support) a [similar approach](http://en.wikipedia.org/wiki/Singleton_pattern#Eager_initialization) is required.
 This is an ugly workaround for the lack of proper, non-static singleton components.